bobcoi03/opencharacter/README.md

 - Cost-effective scaling (e.g., $5/month for multiple high-traffic projects)

 Just change your Cloudflare account ID in the project settings, and you're good to go!

+## License

+OpenCharacter is free for personal and non-commercial use.

+**Commercial use requires a paid license.**
+Contact [your email] for licensing inquiries.

+See [LICENSE](./LICENSE) for full terms.